-Cleaning is risk mitigation, and we know how important it is to you to keep your tenants, staff, patients, and visitors safe and healthy.
-It's not just cleaning for COVID-19: as healthcare facilities well know, we are surrounded by different germs that can make people ill.
+Cleaning is risk mitigation, and we know how important it is to you to keep your employees safe and healthy.
+It's not just cleaning for COVID-19: we are surrounded by different germs that can make people ill.
 Cleaning for health is the most effective technique to mitigate the spread of viruses, germs, and diseases.
-Whether you are preparing for or responding to an exposure to any type of infectious disease or dangerous bacteria, cleaning is one of the few health strategies that medical facility leaders can control.
+Whether you are preparing for or responding to a health concern, cleaning is one of the few health strategies that facility leaders can control.

-When evolving your cleaning strategy to protect your building occupants, here are elements to consider:
+When developing your cleaning strategy to protect your building occupants, here are elements to consider: